a-green-hand-jack/a-green-hand-jack.github.io/_pages/about.md

 ## 🖥 Training-free Design of Data-centric Augmentations with Principles
 **UC Berkeley, Dr.Wuyang Chen**

-*Canada*
+*Canada (remote)*

 **Research Assistant** (06/2023 -- 02/2024)
-- Exploring the Influence of Various Image Augmentation Methods on the Recognition Accuracy of Common Deep Learning Networks.
+- Explored the influence of various image augmentation methods on the recognition accuracy of common deep learning networks.
-- Exploring the Relationship between Data Covariance Properties and Image Recognition Accuracy.
+- Explored the relationship between data covariance properties and image recognition accuracy.
-- Summarizing the Evaluation of Various Image Augmentation Methods on Different Medical Imaging Datasets.
+- Summarized the evaluation of various image augmentation methods on different medical imaging datasets.

 ## 🐀 Isolation of bacteriophages targeting gut bacteria
 **University of Science and Technology of China, Prof.Yi Duan**